 Had I not been discharged, I would have called phone numbers all patients are given to access legal representation.
 Had that happened, I would have gone to court, just like others did every week, to demonstrate to a judge why I should be released.
 The hospital, of course, would either argue the opposite side of the story or not object.
 Thankfully, it did not come to that.
 After my discharge, I was thankfully welcomed back with open arms at work.

 Yes, after only a few days (which seemed like years!), I was discharged, and I would soon make a poor choice.

 When I was discharged from the mental ward, I was prescribed Risperidone.
 I filled the prescription right away and began taking the meds as directed.
 But when I experienced side effects such as random nosebleeds and extreme nausea, I self-medicated, or rather self-unmedicated.
 I just stopped taking my meds cold.
 I had already made an appointment at a psychiatrist's office, but I simply did not show, not to be rude, but for fear of being involuntarily committed again.
 My symptoms, of course, got worse and worse as the days dragged on.

-When the voices became frequent, loud and too much to bear, I finally sought help, calling every office that dealt with mental health that I could and that took my insurance.
+When the voices became too frequent, too loud and too much to bear, I finally sought help, calling every office that dealt with mental health that I could and that took my insurance.
 Every office I called told me the same thing: they were not accepting new patients.
 However, I persisted, and finally found a place that was gladly accepting new patients and they took my insurance.
 So I made an intake appointment, was evaluated and I have been there for therapy and medication adjustment ever since.

 Keep in mind that all of this often happens all happens at once.
 It is not pleasant.
 I would not wish any of this on my worst enemy.